aralbright/2021_AAMSME/README.md

 Author: Ashley Albright

-This repository contains the necessary files and notebooks to reproduce figures and analysis from 'Single-nucleus RNA-sequencing in pre-cellularization Drosophila melanogaster embryos' and _eventual link_.
+This repository contains the necessary files and notebooks to reproduce figures and analysis from the manuscript [Single-nucleus RNA-sequencing in pre-cellularization Drosophila melanogaster embryos](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0270471).
 The notebooks are hosted on Google Colab, making the analysis usable and reproducible.

 ## Notebooks: